Yghtso/DBlusBlus/docs/VERIFICATION.md

 Random seeds must be reproducible and printed on failure.

-This test suite is mandatory before concurrency.
+Single-threaded randomized structural verification is a prerequisite for concurrency stress testing.

 ---

-## Concurrent Tests
+### Concurrent Tests

 Stress: